bsmith/videohr/README.md

 # Video Heartrate Thing

+STATUS: This is in progress.
+I've have working code in Mathematica, and I'm just starting on working on the JavaScript version.

 This project aims to demonstrate real-time extraction of a person's heart-rate from live video of their face.

 [Steve Mould](https://www.youtube.com/@SteveMould) made a [YouTube video](https://www.youtube.com/watch?v=BFZxlauizx0) with [Andrew Steele](https://github.com/ajsteele) demonstrating how small amplitude variations in a video of a face could be amplified to extract heart rate information.
 Their code is [available on GitHub](https://github.com/ajsteele/faceHR).